PhilKeeble/philkeeble.github.io/_posts/2020-06-23-Getting-Started-In-Hacking.md

 You should know the basics as you have installed Kali Linux.
 Downloading Vulnerable VMs is similar, however most will just be a case of downloaded and booting.
 Note: when doing this you should put your Kali and the target machine either in its own network, or both on Bridged Mode (In the networking settings of whatever virtualisation software you are using).

 I recommend starting with <a href="https://metasploit.help.rapid7.com/docs/metasploitable-2">https://metasploit.help.rapid7.com/docs/metasploitable-2</a> as the first target machine.
 This machine is made to show a bunch of different attack paths using Metasploit, which is a hacking framework that can be used to automate lots of tasks.
-I would recommend also learning how to exploit things manually, as you won't be able to rely on Metasploit as a pentester a lot of the time, but its a fine starting point.
+I would recommend also learning how to exploit things manually, as you won't be able to rely on Metasploit as a pentester a lot of the time, but it's a fine starting point.

 There are several walkthroughs on different ways you can own Metasploitable 2 so I would follow those.
 Essentially everything on there is vulnerable to something and you should see how many different paths you can find onto the system.

 It also hosts some vulnerable web applications on port 80 which you can hack and practise your web application skills against.

 After you have done Metasploitable, there are a whole host of other machines to try.
 There is <a href="https://blog.rapid7.com/2016/11/15/test-your-might-with-the-shiny-new-metasploitable3/">Metasploitable 3</a>, which is a Windows machine.
-There is also all the machines on:
+There are also all the machines on:
 <a href="http://vulnhub.com/">http://vulnhub.com/</a>

 Vulnhub is great for downloading and hacking VMs (called boot to roots typically).
 The goal is to get onto the target and then to gain administrative or root privileges on it.
 Usually this is proven by reading a file like `/root/flag.txt` for Linux or `C:\Users\Administrator\Desktop\flag.txt` for Windows.

 Once you have done a selection of these, I recommend trying out some rooms on <a href="https://tryhackme.com/">https://tryhackme.com/</a>.
 This is a relatively new website on the scene, but for free you can try a bunch of rooms and learn a bunch of community uploaded stuff which is helpful.

 If you really want a challenge then try <a href="https://www.hackthebox.eu">https://www.hackthebox.eu</a> (Note: the signup page is in itself a challenge, so if you are new and curious, you may need to look for a walkthrough.
 Hopefully you have done the above and have no issues with it! &#x1F609;) This is the best for vulnerable VMs in my opinion, however be warned, the active machines will be hard!!
 Generally for beginners I say to only do HackTheBox if you can first get the VIP membership.
-Get the VIP Membership for a year and then just work through all the retired machines and follow the videos for all of them made by Ippsec.
+Get the VIP Membership for a year and then just work through all the retired machines and follow the videos for all of them made by Ippsec on YouTube.
 By the time you have done all the retired machines you will have a great understanding of how it works and you will be in a great place to start doing active machines.

 <h2>Cloud Security</h2>